mongodb/docs/source/administration/backups.rst

-option to check the integrity of objects while inserting them into the database, or the :option:`mongorestore --drop` option to drop each collection from the database before restoring from backups. :option:`mongorestore` also includes the ability to a filter to all input before inserting it into the new database.
+option to check the integrity of objects while inserting them into the database, or the :option:`mongorestore --drop` option to drop each collection from the database before restoring from backups. :program:`mongorestore` also includes the ability to a filter to all input before inserting it into the new database.
 Consider the following example: